bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 Bitcoin's hash rate is all based on the hashcash algorithm.
 And kind of a quick math here on how this works is that, see over here, we have zero to the power of k (`0^k`).
 The output or the image here on the right, it's supposed to start with a certain amount of zeros.
-And that zero to the power of K is basically the difficulty of how many zeros this hash will start with.
+And that `0^k` is basically the difficulty of how many zeros this hash will start with.
-So if we do this algebraically, you have the function which is the hash of X, takes the input X, and is supposed to output a zero or a string of zeros.
+So if we do this algebraically, you have the function which is the hash of X (`H(x)`), takes the input `x`, and is supposed to output a zero or a string of zeros.
-The kind of proper expression for this function would be that you have a hash with a service string and a counter.
+The kind of proper expression for this function would be that you have a hash (`H(s,c)`) with a service string (`s`) and a counter (`c`).
 The counter gets incremented.
 And the service string is what gives the hash actual purpose.
 Because otherwise you're just hashing through a bunch of things, you can prove that, okay, this was the number that went into giving this hash, but it doesn't have any actual utility.
 So the service string is the utility in the case of Bitcoin blocks.
 That service string is going to be all the transactions that we're actually trying to put into the network, which is consolidated into the block header.
 So hashcash was SHA-1, which I think was 160 bits.
-Usually the standard for that was, I think K was 20.
+I think `k` was 20.
 That gave you about a million tries to be able to find a correct pre-image.
 Bitcoin uses 256 bits, so it's much larger, a lot more tries.
 One of the main differences between hashcash and Bitcoin is that hashcash is 2 to the power of k (`2^k`) for that difficulty, which means you can either only double or half the difficulty in any one period.
-For that difficulty, which means you can either only double or half the difficulty in any one period.
 Whereas with Bitcoin we need to be much more granular with how we adjust difficulty every 2016 blocks.
-So instead of that, We turn the integer K into a floating point, so we can be a lot more precise with how we change difficulty.
+So instead of that, we turn the integer `k` into a floating point, so we can be a lot more precise with how we change difficulty.
 So yeah, every 2016 blocks, we have this difficulty adjustment that comes in, and what ends up getting changed there is that floating point.
 It's like, what are we trying to do?
 And the kind of full expression there of what the math looks like is you have `s` as your service string, `x` is your random starting point, which for most miners ends up actually being the coinbase transaction that then you compute into the Merkle Root.
 We'll go into that in a second.
 But that's kind of your random starting point because every miner is changing the coinbase transaction.
-And then you have, instead of it equaling zero, we're going for less than a certain difficulty target.
+And then you have, instead of it equaling zero, we're going for less than a certain difficulty target (`H(s,x,c) < 2^(n-k)`).
 Target equals `2^(n-k)`, and that gets [inaudible] over one usually.
 But yeah, so this is a little bit of a kind of math behind how this works.